kkuchima/appdev-gke-dojo/README.md

-# Google Cloud Hands on materials for Cloud Run
+# Google Cloud Hands on materials for Anthos Service Mesh (ASM) and Multi-cluster Gateway

 **This is not an officially supported Google product**.
 This directory contains some scripts that are used to teach Google Cloud beginners